 Contracts for these services shall be issued prior to services rendered and submitted to the Purchasing Department for approval.
 In selecting a consultant or independent contractor, the responsible budget head shall base the choice on demonstrated competence, knowledge, qualifications, and on the reasonableness of the proposed fee.
 All contracts shall specify the nature of the service, deliverables, dollar amount, and any special payment requirements.
 An authorization for payment will be issued by the requestor upon satisfactory completion of the work.
 The requestor shall contact the Purchasing Department to communicate any changes and /or problems during the process of completing the project.
 Payments should be directed to the Accounts Payable Department.
 A copy of the Agreement should be retained in the Purchasing Department.

 Grant purchases will follow the same process established for requisitioning other goods and services.
-Quote thresholds to procure goods and services will be in accordance with the strictest parameters established by College polies and procedures, grant provisions, funding agency requirements, the standards established prior to the formal adoption of the Uniform Guidance rules and state procurement statutes effective the start of fiscal year 2018.
+Quote thresholds to procure goods and services will be in accordance with the strictest parameters established by College policies and procedures, grant provisions, funding agency requirements, the standards established prior to the formal adoption of the Uniform Guidance rules and state procurement statutes effective the start of fiscal year 2018.

 Educational Agreements and Revenue Generating Agreements